Credit Suisse: Collapse

 In late April 2023, the political and economic fallout had been evaluated by a number of economic analysts, particularly the resulting lack of banking competition in Switzerland's economy.
 The takeover by UBS had limited the choice of lenders, particularly for small and medium-sized companies.
 Credit Suisse's international reach had affected the employment situation in Europe as well as other regions.
 The Swiss economy as such also relies on a number of heavily capitalised state banks that have been a significant lender to those smaller enterprises, particularly after the demise of CS.

 Post-acquisition

 On 27 June 2023, UBS announced its intention to cut more than half of Credit Suisse's workforce.
 In July 2024, Credit Suisse (Schweiz) ceased to exist as a separate legal entity after fully being integrated into UBS Switzerland.

 In 2023, the Credit Suisse unit in Singapore was ordered to pay $743 million to Georgian billionaire Bidzina Ivanishvili for fraud.

-Leadership history

-Credit Suisse's leadership history unfolds through visionary leaders like Alfred Escher, who founded the bank in 1856.
-Hermann Heller's international focus during 1909–1937 and August Rust's diversification from 1942 to 1967 laid crucial foundations.
-Edwin Stopper's strategies in 1979–1990 brought challenges amid expansion into global markets.

-Lukas Muhlemann's cost-cutting efforts in 1993–2002 faced setbacks, and Oswald Grubel grappled with restructuring post–2008 crisis during 2003–2013.
-Tidjane Thiam's wealth management focus in 2015–2020 faced external challenges, leading to resignation.
-Tomas Gottstein, since 2020, tackles geopolitical tensions, emphasizing sustainability while navigating regulatory changes for investor confidence.
-Understanding Credit Suisse's leadership involves considering broader industry trends and key advisors beyond CEOs.